 Fingers crossed, I have not had any more issues related to the initial situation I called about.
 Once the people involved in the situation found out that I had access to a lawyer, they were very quick about solving the problem and have taken steps to ensure the situation doesn’t repeat itself.

 I am so happy that the DLCV was able to help me, and wish I had known about them sooner, since I received special education services in school.
-Every student and parent should have their contact information- their website can be found here.
+Every student and parent should have their contact information.
 After all, no one should have to deal with illegal situations without legal guidance.